openstreetmap/owg-website/policies/vector.md

 ## Usage

 The correct URL for the tiles is `https://vector.openstreetmap.org/$VERSION/{z}/{x}/{y}.mvt` or the tilejson at `https://vector.openstreetmap.org/$VERSION/tilejson.json`.
 The style is available at `https://vector.openstreetmap.org/demo/shortbread/colorful.json`.
-We are unable to offer support on how to make your preferred map library work with this URL and recommend you consult its documentation.
+We are unable to offer support on how to make your preferred map library work with these URLs and recommend you consult its documentation.

 ## Requirements